aseradyn/flagon-with-a-dragon/pages/webdev/blog-with-markdown.md

 To make this solution work, you need:

-* a server running PHP, with .htaccess files enabled (for rewrite rules)
+* an Apache server running PHP, with .htaccess files enabled (for rewrite rules)

 * [markdown.php](https://michelf.ca/projects/php-markdown/classic/).